tensorflow/tensorflow/g3doc/OpDefinitions.md

         reference implementation defined using, for example, EDSC.
     *   Dialects are under full control of the dialect owner and normally live with the framework of the dialect.
-*   The op's properties (e.g., commutative) are modelled along with the op in the registry.
+*   The op's traits (e.g., commutative) are modelled along with the op in the registry.
-    *   The set of properties will be fixed and geared towards optimization/analysis passes (e.g., `HasSideEffects`).
 *   The op's operand/return type constraints are modelled along with the op in the registry (see [Type constraints](#type-constraints) discussion below), this allows (e.g.) optimized concise syntax in textual dumps.